weberdc/get-twitter-user/README.md

  + `@weberdc`'s profile to `output/weberdc/profile.json`
  + `@weberdc`'s tweets, one per file, to `output/weberdc/statuses/`
  + `@weberdc`'s favourited tweets, one per file, to `output/weberdc/favourites`

-No attempt to address Twitter's rate limits or handle protected accounts is made.
+ + `@weberdc`'s images and other media mentioned, to `output/weberdc/media`

-The app will simply crash.
+Attempts have been made to account for Twitter's rate limits, so at times the app will pause, waiting until the rate limit has refreshed.
+It reports how long it will wait.